 I usually walk up from Karlsplatz station, which is on the U1, U2, and U4 subway lines.

 Alternatively, take the 1 or 62 tram to Paulanergasse or the 59A bus to Schleifmühlgasse.
-The 1 tram, for example, leaves from various stops on the west side of the Ring boulevard.
+The 1 tram, for example, leaves from various stops along the Ring boulevard that encircles the centre.

 Address: Schleifmühlgasse 8, 1040 Vienna | Website